 With the increasing popularity of iPods, cell phones, and other electronic gadgets we are seeing an increase of them on the school grounds.
 With this also comes the increase in thefts of these items.
 Most of these thefts can be easily prevented by the student taking a few extra precautions.
 First, the student must make sure that they keep their personal property with them at all times.
 If this is not possible, then the student should secure their property in their lockers (this would include their personal lockers and the lockers provided for them in P.E. class.)
 These lockers must be secured and locked.
 Lost or stolen property is not the responsibility of the school.
 However, if you experience a loss due to theft contact the security office and make a report.

 All visitors must sign in at the main office.
 Due to liability and safety concerns, GHHS does not allow student visitors during the day (7:00am‐2:00pm).
-Those wanting to meet with a teacher must make prior arrangements with that teacher.

 Attendance Line: (253) 530-1429